-- (a) To provide diagnosis and treatment plans, establish goals and objectives for the inmate, provide education and counseling, relapse prevention and discharge planning and transition services. - (b) To provide a structured program to identify physical, social, medical, mental health, community and spiritual needs. - (c) To provide linkage to community-based programs upon the inmate's return to the community.
+- (b) To provide a structured program to identify physical, social, medical, mental health, community, and spiritual needs. - (c) To provide linkage to community-based programs upon the incarcerated person's return to the community.

 1026.4 RESPONSIBILITIES OF THE DIRECTOR